zekeriyyaa/Traffic-Data-Analysis-with-Apache-Spark-Based-on-Mobile-Robot-Data/Analysis-Result-Visualization-PyQT5/README.md

 ```

 #### Usage
-After the design is compleated, QtDesigner produce file has .ui extension.
-So, you need to convert this file to python file help with given code :
+After the design is completed, QtDesigner produce file has .ui extension.
+So, you need to convert this file to python file and you can import design file by another python file. **pyuic.bat** is convert .ui ext file to .py file with help given code :
 ```sh
 C:\Users\zekeriyya\AppData\Local\Programs\Python\Python35\Lib\site-packages\PyQt5\pyuic5.bat inputFileName.ui -o outputFileName.py
 ```